traez/traez/README.md

 ### Hi there 👋

+I’m attempting a transiton to Tech.
+A career in Web Deveelopment to be particular.

+Actively building my portfolio, and below are soem of the projects I have worked on:

 <!--
 **traez/traez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.